Components overview

 Most components produce SQL statements that act upon your data.
 You can view (but not alter) these SQL statements to learn how the component is acting.
 This may be useful in debugging failed pipelines, for example.

-To view the SQL statements for a component, select the component on the canvas and click the SQL tab in the right-hand panel.
+To view the SQL statements for a component, select the component on the canvas and use the Preview SQL toggle above the component configuration fields to show or hide the SQL statements.